Benjamin Feigenbaum: Early life

 Benjamin Feigenbaum was born to a prominent Chassidic family in Warsaw, Poland.
 He went to Yeshivah, but became a free-thinker.
-According to a colleague, Israel Joshua Singer, Feigenbaum's "conversion" to secularism happened when his teacher, the Gerer rebbe discovered that Feigenbaum was not wearing tsitsit, a ritual garb.
+According to colleague Israel Joshua Singer, Feigenbaum's "conversion" to secularism happened when his teacher, the Gerer rebbe discovered that Feigenbaum was not wearing tsitsit, a ritual garb.
 The rebbe beat him as a punishment.

 After moving to Belgium, he attended his first socialist protest in Antwerp in 1884.
-On December 25, 1886, his wife Matilda (Kaminsky) Feigenbaum gave birth to their son William Morris Feigenbaum, who later also became a prominent socialist.
-He had two daughters and two sons, named Kanin, R. Ganetkin, William, and Henry.
+On December 25, 1886, his wife Matilda (née: Kaminsky) gave birth to their son William Morris Feigenbaum, who also later became a prominent socialist.
+Benjamin had two daughters and two sons, named Kanin, R. Ganetkin, William, and Henry.

 Career

 London

 As a young socialist in 1887, Feigenbaum considered starting a socialist Yiddish newspaper.
-To his delight, he discovered the newly created London-based Arbeter Fraynd, contacting them immediately.
-Towards the end of 1888, Feigenbaum moved to London, UK with his wife, to join their editorial board.
+To his delight, he discovered the newly created London-based Arbeter Fraynd.
+He contacted them immediately.
+Feigenbaum moved with his wife to London towards the end of 1888, to join their editorial board.

 During the Jewish Holiday of Yom Kippur in 1888, Feigenbaum hosted the first public Yom Kippur Ball.
-In 1889 at another Yom Kippur Ball, Feigenbaum famously declared "If there is a God and if he is Almighty as the clergy claims he is, I give him just two minutes' time to kill me on the spot, so that he may prove his existence!" after two minutes he declared "See!
+In 1889 at another Yom Kippur Ball, Feigenbaum famously declared "If there is a God and if he is Almighty as the clergy claims he is, I give him just two minutes' time to kill me on the spot, so that he may prove his existence!".
+After two minutes he declared "See!
 There is no God!".
-Afterwards he announced a location for the workers to eat instead of fasting, as traditionally done during Yom Kippur.
+He then announced a location for the workers to eat instead of fasting, as traditionally done during Yom Kippur.